jatkinson1000/archeryutils/paper/paper.md

 with many popular national and international rounds predefined for users.
 These components provide a starting point for a variety of applications.

-Implementation of the mathematical models is provided in the `handicaps` module.
+Implementation of mathematical models for precision is provided by the `handicaps` module.
-Available models include the old Archery GB model of @lane2013construction, the Archery Australia model of @park2014modelling, and the 2023 Archery GB handicap model, all streamlined into a common API.
+Available models include both Archery GB handicap schemes of @lane2013construction and the updated 2023 model and both Archery Australia models of @park2014modelling, all streamlined into a common API.
-There is also the option for users to define custom models for immediate use by building on the provided abstract base class.
+There is also the option for users to define custom models by building on the abstract base class provided.

 One other notable component of _archeryutils_ is the `classifications` module.
 This provides an implementation of the [Archery GB classification progression